-Other card benefits include earning up to 4 World of Hyatt points per $1 spent.
 You also get automatic Discoverist loyalty status plus five qualifying night credits.
 You get two additional credits for every $5,000 in card purchases.

 Credit cards worth the annual fee should be in your wallet when the rewards points and additional benefits are worth more.
 If not, look for a card with a lower annual fee or no annual fee.
 If you mostly need a card to build a credit history, consider ones with no annual fee first.

 Is it worth getting a credit card with an annual fee?